Asia Today: SKorea cases jump over 500 amid reimposed rules

 In other developments in Asia and the Pacific:

 - China on Thursday reported nine new coronavirus cases in the vast Inner Mongolia region, where authorities have closed schools, suspended flights, shuttered public venues and banned banquets and other gatherings.
 The cluster has been centered on Manzhouli, a city of more than 200,000 along the border with Russia.
-Authorities ordered nucleic acid testing of all residents to detect new cases after the country’s latest local outbreak first emerged late last week.
+Authorities ordered testing of all residents after the outbreak emerged late last week.
 Ground transport to and from the city has been largely cut off and movement around the city restricted.
-Local infections have also been reported lately in the financial hub of Shanghai and the northern port of Tianjin, although the National Health Administration on Thursday listed no new cases in those cities.
-It said another 12 cases had been reported among people arriving from overseas.
+Local infections have also been reported in the financial hub of Shanghai and the northern port of Tianjin, although the National Health Administration on Thursday listed no new cases in those cities.
+It said 12 other cases had been reported among people arriving from overseas.
 China has largely ended transmission within the country through tough containment measures, case tracing and the near-universal wearing of masks.
 At present, 306 people are listed as being ill with COVID-19 while another 321 are under observation for having tested positive for the virus without showing any symptoms.
-China has reported a total of 86,490 cases and 4,634 COVID-19 deaths.
+China has reported a total of 86,490 cases and 4,634 deaths.

 - Six members of the Pakistan cricket squad in New Zealand have tested positive for COVID-19 and have been moved from managed isolation into quarantine.
 Two of the cases are deemed historical and four are new but all six players will move to the quarantine arm of their isolation facility.
 The Pakistan team’s exemption to train while in managed isolation will be withheld until an investigation has been completed.
 All players were tested four times before their departure from Lahore to New Zealand and were negative on each occasion.
 Separately, the West Indies squad was also found to have breached protocols while in managed isolation earlier this month.
 Close circuit television footage showed players mixing in hotel corridors and sharing food, beaching the requirements of their internal bubbles.
 New Zealand Cricket said that some members of the Pakistani team had contravened protocols on the first day of managed isolation.